foflores/PersonalWebsite/personal-website-v3/content/posts/2023/how-to-deploy-a-static-website-using-cloudfront-route53-s3-and-certificate-manager.md

     relative: false # when using page bundles set this to true
     hidden: true # only hide on current single page
 ---

-AWS has a seemingly endless supply of services and documentation explaining how each service works.
-However, they sometimes fall short regarding documentation of practical use cases for their services.

 In this article, you will learn how to store a static website on S3, use CloudFront as a content delivery network to distribute your website globally, and finally, use Route53 to access your website from a custom domain of your choice.